Historia

 Architektura

 The first to be built was the church and the eastern part of the abbey buildings.
-The temple was about 50 meters long, which placed it among the smallest Cistercian churches in Wales.
+It was about 50 meters long, which placed it among the smallest Cistercian churches in Wales.
 It was a basilica with central nave and two aisles, seven bays in the nave, with transept enlarged from the east by two pairs of four-sided chapels and with a short rectangular chancel.
 The main entrance to the church was located in the west façade, atypically not on the axis, but shifted to the north, between the second and third lesenes.
 Traditionally, the southern aisle was connected by two portals with a cloister.
 The western one was smaller and probably less ornate.
 It was used mainly by lay brothers occupying the west wing, while the larger, stepped eastern portal was used by monks.
 In addition, the eastern range was connected to the transept, both on the first floor and on the ground floor.

 The southern transept was adjacent to a narrow sacristy (only 1.8 meters wide) behind which the chapter house was located in the ground floor of the east wing, initially in the shape of a square.
 At the beginning of the 13th century it was rebuilt and extended eastwards by an additional bay.
 East part of chapter house was separated by two arcades supported in the middle on a single pillar and crowned with a rib vault.
 On the south side of the chapter house there was a narrow room called parlour, that is, a place where brothers could talk freely without fear of breaking vows.
 The range was ended with a day room for monks, above which was a dormitory on the first floor, 19.5 meters long.
 A typical solution was to connect the bedroom through the so-called night stairs with the church’s south transept to allow monks to quickly reach night masses.